San Diego County Fire Protection District Ground Ambulance Service Area

 · Borrego Springs service area prior to July 1, 2023

-For HIPPA Statement document, go to County HIPPA Acknowledgement Form
+For HIPAA Statement document, go to County HIPAA Acknowledgement Form

 Frequently asked questions

 Are there fees associated with a medical records request?